 And an easy to obtain and quite cheap hormone regimen that I actually used for a while:

 (Note: On balance, one Nordiol and two Diane-35 may have been a much better combination because of its extra antiandrogen, but this combination would then be light on progesterone.)
 Please note that these hormone regimens may not suit other transsexual women.
 The optimal hormone regimen will vary from individual to individual and I would recommend experimenting to find what works best with the minimum of contradictions (side effects).
 Also, many medical experts have their preferences and opinions.
-Below is an example of a hormone regimen suggested by a Canadian clinic that seems reasonable, but other clinics have their own variantions and recommendations.
+Below is an example of a hormone regimen suggested by a Canadian clinic that seems reasonable, but other clinics have their own variations and recommendations.

 For those that want to learn more about hormones, here's two important links:- FAQ: Hormone Therapy for M2F Transsexuals and Some Typical Hormone Regimens.
 Fat and Weight: A big problem when I started taking hormones long-term in 1997 was that I found that female type fatty deposits were starting to accumulate in my breasts, upper arms, buttocks, thighs and even ankles.
-However I wasn't losing enough muscle mass and male-typical fat, particularly around my waist, to counter this - basically I was gaining weight.
-I had to join a gym and rigoroursly exercise and diet to get close to the ideal female weight (66kg/145lbs) for my height (5ft 9in).
+However, I wasn't losing enough muscle mass and male-typical fat, particularly around my waist, to counter this - basically I was gaining weight.
+I had to join a gym and rigorously exercise and diet to get close to the ideal female weight (66kg/145lbs) for my height (5ft 9in).

 2. After